 Clinical Documentation Specialist

-As a Northwest Healthcare system employee, this individual implements clinical documentation improvement (CDI) activities at assigned CHS facilities in an effort to support accuracy and quality of the patient records and to ensure that coded diagnoses are an accurate reflection of the patient’s clinical status and care.
-The role of the Clinical Documentation Specialist II involves reviewing the medical record documentation and clinical indicators and working with providers to ensure a complete and accurate medical record.
-An accurate medical record is important for the patient, for continuity of care by the next provider, and to demonstrate high quality care by the physician and the hospital.
-The Clinical Documentation Specialist II will identify potential gaps in clinical documentation for inpatient and payer populations as directed throughout the hospitalization.
-He/she will educate physicians and key healthcare providers regarding clinical documentation improvement and the need for accurate and complete documentation in the health record.
-In addition, this individual will serve as a senior member of the team with responsibility for training others and assisting in senior level daily operational duties.
+As a Northwest Healthcare system employee, this individual implements clinical documentation improvement (CDI) activities at assigned CHS facilities to ensure that coded diagnoses are an accurate reflection of the patient’s clinical status and care.
+Reviews medical record documentation and clinical indicators and works with providers to ensure a complete and accurate medical record.
+Identifies potential gaps in clinical documentation for inpatient and payer populations as directed throughout the hospitalization.
+Educates physicians and key healthcare providers regarding clinical documentation improvement and the need for accurate and complete documentation in the health record.

 Position Qualifications/Minimum Requirements

 ADN or Diploma in Nursing Program, BSN preferred.

 Required: Five years of acute hospital nursing experience (e.g. medical/surgical unit, intensive care).

 Preferred: Experience in Utilization Management/Case Management, Critical Care, patient outcomes/quality management and/or inpatient coding, ICU/Critical Care, clinical documentation improvement, ICD coding and MS-DRGs, working in a clinical documentation improvement department or as a consultant and minimum of one (1) year auditing experience.